 c) To purchase or otherwise acquire plant, machinery, furniture, fixtures, fittings, scenery and all other necessary effects including land or buildings by lease or freehold.

-whatsoever by way of subscriptions, donation and otherwise, provided that in raising funds the Society shall not undertake any substantial permanent trading activities and shall conform to any relevant requirements of the law.
+whatsoever by way of subscriptions, donation and otherwise, provided that in raising funds the Company shall not undertake any substantial permanent trading activities and shall conform to any relevant requirements of the law.

 g) To co-operate with other charities, voluntary bodies and statutory authorities operating in furtherance of the objects, or similar charitable purposes and to exchange information and advice with them.

 h) To support any charitable trusts, association or institutions formed for all or any of the objects.